Altered Beast: Development

-Altered Beast was developed by Makoto Uchida.
+Altered Beast was directed by Makoto Uchida.
 He took inspiration for the game from The Howling and the music video for the Michael Jackson song "Thriller", as well as movies by Ray Harryhausen, and chose the Greek setting for the powerful characters he had in mind.
-Uchida admitted that he struggled during production because it was his first game he developed, and so he leaned on his lead programmer to help create balance in the gameplay.
+Uchida admitted he struggled during production because it was his first game he developed.
+He relied on his lead programmer to help create balance in the gameplay.

-One of Uchida's goals was to create flashy visuals that would surprise players, so he asked his lead artist to focus just on the player character's transformation sequences for one month.
-Additionally, he and his team used the System 16 arcade system board for its ability to add great detail to large character sprites, as well as the visual effects it could provide, such as limbs flying off characters during combat.
+One of Uchida's goals was to create flashy visuals that would surprise players, so he asked his lead artist to only focus on the player character's transformation sequences for one month.
+Additionally, he and his team used the System 16 arcade system board for its ability to add great detail to large character sprites, as well as the visual effects it could provide, such as limbs flying off during combat.
 Uchida was not impressed by the initial concept art, so he worked with an artist to sketch out his specific ideas on character design.
 While the results of this were positive, Uchida's lead designer quit the team over this situation.
-Altered Beast includes Easter eggs that are references to other System 16 titles Alex Kidd: The Lost Stars and Shinobi, as a nod to members on Uchida's team that had worked on those titles previously.
+Altered Beast includes Easter eggs which are references to other System 16 titles Alex Kidd: The Lost Stars and Shinobi, as a nod to members on Uchida's team that had worked on those titles previously.

 There were planned features for the game that Uchida did not have the opportunity to implement, namely a pressure-sensitive button.
-Discussions took place but a deal could not be reached with the owner of the patent of the pressure-sensitive device over the small number to be ordered.
+Discussions took place, but a deal could not be reached with the owner of the patent of the pressure-sensitive device over the small number to be ordered.
 The failure to secure the button meant that half of the planned character actions had to be removed.
-Uchida claims that the reduced complexity of the game caused by this caused players to tire of Altered Beast quickly.
-Despite this, Uchida was proud of the reactions he was getting from players during play testing.
+Uchida claimed that the reduced complexity of the game caused by this resulted in players quickly becoming bored of Altered Beast.
+Despite this, Uchida was proud of the reactions he was getting from players during playtesting.